newtondotcom/wix-for-free/README.md

 - A computer obviously
 - A domain name of your choice
-- A web hosting service (could be included to your domain name suscription)
+- A web hosting service (could be included to your domain name suscription, look under in the **Contabo** section)

 ## DISCLAIMER: